 Shin splints (otherwise known as medial tibial stress syndrome) is the name for the pain that occurs in the shins or at the front of your lower legs after running or exercise.

-The pain may be dull and achy to begin with, but after time can become increasingly sharp or severe, eventually stopping you from exercising.
+Whilst the pain may be dull and achy to begin with, after time can become increasingly sharp or severe, eventually stopping you from exercising.

 It’s important to rest as soon as you start to feel pain because if you try and exercise through the pain, it could eventually become chronic and continue even when you’re resting.